Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 cd hardware/esp8266/esp8266/tools
 python get.py
 ```
 Start Arduino IDE and configure the newly cloned "MicroHomebridge" directory as your sketchbook-folder in settings. (ctrl ,).
 Also please remove the urls for the boardmanager that you might have added previously.
-RFBridge2 doesn't require these settings.
+MicroHomebridge doesn't require these settings.
 Hit ok and ignore popup about availability of updates for libraries.
 Don't update!
 The versions of the submodules are release verions.

-Now you should be ready open RFBridge2.ino, compile and flash it.
+Now you should be ready open Microhomebridge.ino, compile and flash it.

 ## Visual Studio Community 2017